YaqianZhang/yaqianzhang.github.io/_posts/2017-05-16-determining-the-number-of-clusters.md

 <figcaption style=" text-align: center">Figure.
 Performance of the Curvature method on the four datasets</figcaption>
 </figure>

+Since the definition of a cluster is not precise, we choose not to judge whether the results are correct or not.
+Instead we seek to analyze the reasonableness of the Curvature index.
+Firstly, it can be observed that for all the four datasets the maximum point appears either at $$k=3$$ or $$k=4$$ and the values for other $k$ are very low, which indicates the low noise level of the proposed Curvature index.
+Secondly, as the distance between the two clusters increases, the Curvature index at $k=4$ decreases and Curvature index at $$k=3$$ increases.
+This phenomenon corresponds very well to the fact that the data is actually transformed from 4 to 3 clusters.
+Another interesting observation is that the maximum peaks in the index graph of dataset #1 and #4 are more distinctive than the peaks in dataset #2 and #3.
+This conforms to the fact that dataset #1 and #4 have clearer cluster structure than the other two datasets.

 <figure>
 <img src="/images/compounded_res.png"  height="400" />
 <figcaption style=" text-align: center">Figure.
 Performance of 6 comparative approaches on the four datasets</figcaption>
 </figure>

+The performance of the 6 existing approaches on the four datasets are shown in Figure.
+It can be seen that the maximum points generally appear either at $$k=3$$ or $$k=4$$ in the evaluation graphs of CH, KL, Hartigan, Gap and Jump methods.
+However, in the case of CH, Hartigan and Gap plots, these peaks are not obvious.
+Similar to the Curvature method, KL and Jump plots also have distinctive peaks at $$k=3$$ and $$k=4$$, but these two methods have much higher noise level than the Curvature method, because the index values are not properly penalized in these approaches for $$k > 4$$.
+Based on the above results and analysis, we conclude that the Curvature index behaves reasonably and proportionally to increasing intermixing among the clusters.